JohnnySun/doge-university/_posts/awards_and_faculty_news/2020-04-09-Bourdon-Maloni.md

 good-md: true
 ---

-We are happy to announce that Sara Maloni and Paul Bourdon are receiving University of Virginia All-University Teaching Awards.
+We are happy to announce that Sara Maloni and Paul Bourdon are receiving DOGE University All-University Teaching Awards.
 They are among this year's group of ten recipients.
 See the [announcement](https://news.virginia.edu/content/award-winning-teachers-share-their-secrets-involve-me-and-i-learn).